zcubbs/gitlab-stats/README.md

 This CLI allows for synthesized CSV extract of Gitlab data:

-- [x] Export Projects for a given group
+- [x] Export Projects for a given group & its sub-groups
 - [x] Export User data, and AccessLevel for a given Project or Group